DHTMLX/docs-diagram/docs/guides/manipulating_items.md

 ### Moving a column/row

-It is possible to change the position of a column or row in the swimlane by applying the [`move()`](api/cell_manager/move_method.md) method of the cellManager object.
+You can change the position of a column or row in the swimlane by applying the [`move()`](api/cell_manager/move_method.md) method of the cellManager object.
 The method allows you to move a column one position right or left, or move a row one position up or down.
 The method takes two parameters:

 - the index of the current position of the column/row to move
 - the direction of moving the item: *`"up"` | `"down"`* to move a row, *`"left"` | `"right"`* to move a column